 As a general rule, no federal income tax is imposed on a participant upon the grant of a an award under the Plan, other than Stock Payment, and the Company is not entitled to a tax deduction by reason of such grant, other than Stock Payment.
 A Stock Payment will result in taxable income to the individual at the time of grant and the Company will be entitled to a corresponding tax deduction for that year.
 In general, when a Restricted Stock, Phantom Stock, Performance Award or Other Stock-Based award becomes vested and is paid, the holder will realize ordinary income in an amount equal to the cash and/or the fair market value of the shares of common stock received at that time, and, subject to Section 162(m) of the Internal Revenue Code, the Company will be entitled to a corresponding deduction.
 Upon the exercise of a non-qualified stock option or SAR, the participant will be treated as receiving compensation taxable as ordinary income in the year of exercise in an amount equal to the excess of the fair market value of the shares of stock at the time of exercise over the exercise price paid for such shares, and the Company may claim a deduction for compensation paid at the same time and in the same amount as compensation is recognized by the holder, assuming applicable federal income tax reporting requirements are satisfied.
 Stock options that are incentive stock options ("ISOs") under Section 422 of the Code are subject to special federal income tax treatment.
 In general, no federal income tax is imposed on exercise of an ISO although the exercise may trigger alternative minimum tax liability to the optionee, and the Company is not entitled to any deduction for federal income tax purposes in connection with the grant or exercise of an ISO.
-However, if the optionee disposes of the shares acquired upon exercise of an ISO before satisfying certain holding period requirements, the company may claim a deduction for compensation paid at the same time and in the same amount as the compensation treated as being receive
+However, if the optionee disposes of the shares acquired upon exercise of an ISO before satisfying certain holding period requirements, the optionee will be treated, in general, as having received, at the time of disposition, compensation taxable as ordinary income and in suc

-In general, Section 162 (m) of the Internal Revenue Code precludes a public corporation from taking a deduction for annual compensation in excess of \$1 million paid to its chief executive officer or any of its four other highest-paid officers unless the compensation qualifies under Section 162(m) of the Internal Revenue Code as "performance-based."
+In general, Section 162 (m) of the Internal Revenue Code precludes a public corporation from taking a deduction for annual compensation in excess of \$1 million paid to its chief executive officer or any of its four other highest-paid officers unless the compensation qualifies under Section 162(m) of the Internal Revenue Code as "performance-based".
 The Plan has been designed to provide flexibility with respect to whether awards granted by the Committee will qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code and, therefore, be exempt from the deduction limit.